oscarhiggott/PyMatching/README.md

 print(num_errors)  # prints 4
 ```

-Note that we can also ask PyMatching to estimate the logical observables directly, by supplying them
+Note that we can also ask PyMatching to predict the logical observables directly, by supplying them
 to the `faults_matrix` argument when constructing the `pymatching.Matching` object.
 This allows the decoder to make
 some additional optimisations, that speed up the decoding procedure a bit.
 The following example uses this approach,
 and is equivalent to the example above: